rifont/rifont/README.md

 Hi, I'm Richard! 👋

-I'm a Software Engineer at [Novu](https://novu.co), where I'm building open-source infrastructure for product notifications.
-We make omnichannel product communication easy.
-Star us on [Github](https://github.com/novuhq/novu).
+I'm a Software Engineer at [Novu](https://novu.co), where I'm building open-source infrastructure for notifications.
+We make omnichannel communication easy.
+Check us out on [Github](https://github.com/novuhq/novu).

 I previously worked at Whispir, where I built a communications workflow platform and developer tools.